 - Xylocopa virginica

-Bee Campus USA Committee
+UIC has a Bee Campus USA committee

 Alan Molumby, Professor, Department of Biological Sciences firstname.lastname@example.org

 Rosa Cabrera, Director, Rafael Cintrón Ortiz Latino Cultural Center